csci-185/spring2023/pages/syllabus.md

 1. There will not be a final exam, but final exam time will be used for the quiz.

 > ### NOTE: Leniency is built into the course
-> You can drop your lowest quiz and your lowest tutorial score.
-You may also miss **three** class sessions without your grade being affected.
+> * You can drop your lowest tutorial score.
+> * You may miss **three** class sessions without your participation grade being affected.
+> * You may resubmit assigments with a 10% penalty.
 >
 > Use this leniency wisely.
 I will not grant additional exceptions unless the circumstances are exceptional, and this will need to be done in coordination with Dean of Student's office.